 - contact with various community agencies, boards and organizations.

 The recommendation will be based on the following Criteria:

 - Nominees should have a recognition of the Library's importance as a center of information, of community culture, recreation and continuing education.

 - Nominees should have an interest in the work of the public library, a commitment to its goals, the ability to work as a team member, and a willingness to ask questions, offer criticism and make suggestions.
 They should also have the courage to plan creatively, and to withstand pressures, prejudices and provincialism.

-- Consideration will be given to a diversity of interests, a balance of age, sex, ethnic background, geographical residency; and experience and/or knowledge in a variety of fields.
+- Consideration will be given to a diversity of interests, a balance of age, gender, race, sexual orientation, ethnic background, disability, geographical residency, and experience and/or knowledge in a variety of fields.